 Why we think that German has a bigger vocabulary than English (or any other Indo-European language)

-18 novembre 2016, par Ray (German Studies)While it is widely considered that the almost-universal language of Shakespeare and Bob Dylan has the largest number of words of any Indo-European language – languages of agglutinative language-families, such as Japanese, Turkish and Hungarian, which by construction attach many suffixes to a root as the meaning of a phrase evolves, cannot be compared to Indo-European languages in lexical terms – it seems obvious to us that this distinction rather belongs to the language of Goethe and Thomas (…)
+18 November 2016, by Ray (German Studies)While it is widely considered that the almost-universal language of Shakespeare and Bob Dylan has the largest number of words of any Indo-European language – languages of agglutinative language-families, such as Japanese, Turkish and Hungarian, which by construction attach many suffixes to a root as the meaning of a phrase evolves, cannot be compared to Indo-European languages in lexical terms – it seems obvious to us that this distinction rather belongs to the language of Goethe and Thomas (…)

 -